Mouhib777/face_camera/README.md

 ### Support the Library
 ---

-You can support the library by liking it on pub, staring in on Github and reporting any bugs you encounter.
+You can support the library by liking it on pub, staring in on Github and reporting any bugs you encounter.# smart_face_camera